duld/learningGolang/notes.md

 ### Concurrency
 Making progress on more than one task simultaneously is known as concurrency.
 Go has rich support for concurrency using goroutines and channels.

+## JSON

+### Marshal
+the Marshal function is used to convert data in Go into JSON format.
+The resulting data is a slice of bytes.

+## Unmarshal
+To convert JSON back to Go, we need to pass valid JSON represented as a slice of bytes.
+The resulting Data structure needs to be either a struct that matches the JSON data or an interface{}.